Surface removal

 If the existing base is sound, compare resurfacing assumptions with the Tarmac Driveway Cost Calculator or Resin Driveway Cost Calculator.

+Not always.
 Some quotes include it and some do not.
-Check whether excavation, loading, skip hire, haulage and disposal are included in the written quote.
+Always ask whether skip hire, loading, haulage and licensed disposal are included, as these can add significantly to the total cost.